 Refer to the Judges' Associates page for details.

-Employment with the Court is subject to conditions prescribed in the Public Service Act 1999 (Cth) and subordinate regulations and determinations.
+Employment with the Court is subject to conditions prescribed in the Public Service Act 1999 (Cth) external link and subordinate regulations and determinations.

-The Court will consider employing non-Australian citizens on a case-by-case basis in accordance with the merit principle as required by section 10A(2) of the Public Service Act 1999.
+The Court will consider employing non-Australian citizens on a case-by-case basis in accordance with the merit principle as required by section 10A(2) of the Public Service Act 1999 external link.
 If a non-Australian citizen is the preferred candidate, they must be eligible to work in Australia.
-The Court will not sponsor working visas.
+The Court will generally not sponsor working visas.

 Applicants who remain subject to a ‘redundancy benefit period’ from a Commonwealth employer will not normally be engaged.